danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-31-view-controller-delegation-in-swiftui.md

 }
 ```

-The camera can now be presented as long as it's given a delegate.
 If your view has a coordinator that implements `VNDocumentCameraViewControllerDelegate`, you can just provide that coordinator when you create a `DocumentCamera`.

 We can also implement a `DocumentCamera` delegate that use action blocks to communicate delegate events back to the view: